invinciblejha/kaggle/heritage/captains.log.md

 * 27 = External causes of injury; remaining supplemental classification of factors influencing  health status and contact with health services.
 *  5 = chemotherapy encounters where cancer not specified
+* 23 = All other endocrine, metabolic and miscellaneous immune disorders (but not including systemic lupus erythematosus or rheumatoid arthritis).